tsetsova/tsetsova.github.io/_posts/2016-06-28-udacity-nanodegree-trial.markdown

 **Video flow**

-Another thing that bothers me about UX is how slow the videos are.
+Another thing that bothers me about UX is how short the videos are.

 A lot of the ones in the beginning are less than a minute long!